-Although many may have issue with such extraneous movement (see Controversial Exercises), the spine structures and the accommodating musculature can adapt to these forces with adequate training.
-To condition the spine in these positions both Dave Tate, world famous champion powerlifter, and Louie Simmons of Westside Barbell recommends both arched back and rounded-back Good-morning in addition to Reverse Hyper-extensions.
+Although many may have issues with such extraneous movement (see Controversial Exercises), the spine structures and the accommodating musculature can adapt to these forces with adequate training.
+This is appearently the case with raw powerlifter Tuomas Hautata who has a deadlift of 420 kg / 926 lb at a bodyweight for 109 kg.
+According to Australian Physiotherapist Andrew Lock (2018), every world record deadlift has been set in a degree of lumbar flexion.
+A degree of spinal flexion maximizes the forces through the spine by optimizing the tension potential of the pars thoracis muscle (Lock 2018).
+According to McGill (2007), the length of the Iliocostalis lumborum and multifidus do not change from standing to 60° of spinal flexion.
+To condition the spine in these positions both Dave Tate, world famous champion powerlifter, and Louie Simmons of Westside Barbell recommends both arched back and rounded-back Good-morning in addition to Reverse Hyper-extensions for the advanced powerlifter.
+However it is generally agreed that beginners learn neutral spine control before attempting a one rep max or any advanced lifting technique.
 Also see Adaptation Criteria.

 With the torso angled forward in the lower portion of the lift, the shoulder girdle is primarily stabilized by the Middle Trapezius and the Rhomboids, to some degree.
 When the torso is more upright the shoulder girdle is stabilized by the Middle and Trapezius, Upper as well as the Levator Scapulae.

-The Latissmus Dorsi is the primary muscle that pulls the bar closer to the body in effort to decrease the moment arm consisting largely of distance between the barbell and hip.
+The Latissimus Dorsi is the primary muscle that pulls the bar closer to the body in effort to decrease the moment arm consisting largely of distance between the barbell and hip.

 At first glance of the Deadlift, the Hamstrings appear to work as a Dynamic Stabilizers essentially like they do in the Squat (see Torque Forces During Squat).
 The beginning and ending positions of the hip and knee are somewhat similar to the squat although the angle of the knee is less in the lower position of the deadlift.
 However there are subtle differences between the squat and conventional-style Deadlift which make the hamstrings acts as both a synergist and a dynamic stabilizer.

-The Hamstrings appear to contract through the hip in the Deadlift, but obviously not to the same extent as they would if the knees where kept totally straight through out the movement (ie: Straight-leg deadlift) since the quadriceps are obviously extending the knee during the deadlift.
+The Hamstrings appear to contract through the hip in the Deadlift, but obviously not to the same extent as they would if the knees were kept totally straight throughout the movement (ie: Straight-leg deadlift) since the quadriceps are obviously extending the knee during the deadlift.